The information on this page relates to England and Wales.

-You and your ex-partner could come to an agreement that does not involve sharing pensions, but it will need to be legally documented.
+You and your ex-partner could come to an agreement that does not involve sharing pensions.
+This will need to be legally documented.

-It is crucial that lawyers understand that you may have been coerced into making an agreement if you are experiencing economic abuse.
+It is crucial that any legal professionals you are working with understand that you may have been coerced into making an agreement if you are experiencing economic abuse.
 You should seek legal and financial advice before taking this option.

 Marriage and civil partnerships provide you with certain legal rights, including the ability to claim some of your ex-partner’s pension if you separate.
 A marriage ends with divorce, whereas a civil partnership ends in dissolution.